-Final Manuscript Preparation Guidelines for Dignity: A Journal on Sexual Exploitation and Violence
+Manuscript Preparation Guidelines for Dignity: A Journal of Analysis of Exploitation and Violence

-This document provides details on typesetting and layout requirements pertaining to final manuscript submission to Dignity: A Journal on Sexual Exploitation and Violence.
+This document provides details on layout requirements pertaining to final manuscript submission to Dignity: A Journal of Analysis of Exploitation and Violence.

 - Do not include page numbers, headers, or footers.
 These will be added by the editors.

 - All margins (left, right, top and bottom) should be 1 inch, including your tables and figures.

 - Font: Use a basic font, such as Times, 12 pt.
 Do not use uncommon fonts.

 - If figures are included, use high-resolution figures.
 Put them in the body of the manuscript or at the end of the manuscript.
 You do not need to upload separate files for tables and figures.

 - Copyedit your manuscript.
 It is a good idea to have a fresh set of eyes read your manuscript to catch typos and grammatical errors.